cmannett85/arg_router/README.md

 The `help` node is used by the `root` to generate the argument documentation for the help output, by default it just prints directly to the console and then exits, but a `router` can be attached that accepts the formatted output to do something else with it.
 The optional `program_name_t` and `program_version_t` policies add a header to the help output.

 Now let's introduce some 'policies'.
 Policies define common behaviours across node types, a basic one is `long_name_t` which provides long-form argument definition.
-By default, a standard unix double hyphen prefix for long names is added automatically.
-Having the name defined at compile-time means we detect duplicate names and fail the build - one less unit test you have to worry about.  `short_name_t` is the single character short-form name, by default a single hyphen is prefixed automatically.  `arg_router` supports short name collapsing for flags, so if you have defined flags like `-a -b -c` then `-abc` will be accepted or `-bca`, etc. (**note** short-form name collapsing is disabled if the library has been configured to have the same long and short prefix).
+By default, a standard unix double hyphen prefix for long names is added automatically.  `short_name_t` is the single character short-form name, by default a single hyphen is prefixed automatically.  `arg_router` supports short name collapsing for flags, so if you have defined flags like `-a -b -c` then `-abc` will be accepted or `-bca`, etc. (**note** short-form name collapsing is disabled if the library has been configured to have the same long and short prefix, which is common on Windows).

 Compile-time strings are created via the `""_S` string literal, which creates an instance of a `ar::str` type.  **Note** Advanced NTTP language support that allows for this is not present until C++20, see [compile-time string support](#compile-time-string-support) for what to do in C++17.